Bas3d-Labs/drand-quicknet-evm/contracts/README.md

   -vvv
 ```

-Only the manifest filename changes between deployments.
+The deployment manifest supplies artifact identity. `MINIMUM_LEAD_ROUNDS` is a
+separate policy input sourced from the target chain profile.
 The Solidity script
-does not contain chain-specific oracle addresses.
+does not hard-code chain-specific verifier addresses or lead policy.

 ## What the deployment script validates

 Before broadcasting the registry deployment, the script checks:

-1. The manifest can be read.
+1. The deployment manifest can be read.
 2. `block.chainid` matches `.chainId` from the manifest.
-3. `.oracle.address` has the runtime codehash recorded in the manifest.
+3. `.verifier.address` has the runtime codehash recorded in the manifest.
+4. `MINIMUM_LEAD_ROUNDS` is a positive `uint64`.
+5. The verifier accepts the known-good Quicknet KAT vector.
+6. The verifier rejects the corrupted negative KAT vector.
-4. The registry constructor accepts the oracle's codehash.
+7. The registry constructor accepts the verifier identity and explicit floor.

 This protects against mistakes such as: